privacore/helppages-findx/en/makefindxyourhomepage.md

 #Make findx my homepage

 ##Privafox
-Open your browser and visit www.google.com.
+Open your browser and visit www.findx.com
 Drag and drop that tab onto the Home button and release.
 Click Yes.

+##Firefox
+Open your browser and visit www.findx.com
+Drag and drop that tab onto the Home button and release.
+Click Yes.

 ##Safari
-##Firefox
 ##Chrome
 ##Edge
 ##Internet Explorer